D. A. Pennebaker

-Life and career
+He received an Academy Award for Best Documentary Feature nomination for The War Room (1993).
+He is also known for directing documentaries such as Dont Look Back (1967), Monterey Pop (1968), Original Cast Album: Company (1971), Eat the Document (1972), Ziggy Stardust and the Spiders from Mars (1979), Jimi Plays Monterey (1986), Elaine Stritch: At Liberty (2004), and Kings of Pastry (2009).

-Early life
+Early life and education

 Pennebaker (known as "Penny" to his friends) was born in Evanston, Illinois, the son of Lucille Levick (née Deemer) and John Paul Pennebaker, who was a commercial photographer.
 Pennebaker served in the Navy during World War II.
 He then studied engineering at Yale and later worked as an engineer, founding Electronics Engineering (the makers of the first computerized airline reservation system) before beginning his film career.

-Career beginnings
+Career

+1953–1963

 After falling under the influence of experimental filmmaker Francis Thompson, Pennebaker directed his first film, Daybreak Express, in 1953.
 Set to a classic Duke Ellington recording of the same name, the five-minute short features a shadowy montage of the soon-to-be-demolished Third Avenue elevated subway in New York City.

 It was released in 1958.
 According to Pennebaker, Ellington responded favourably to the film.

 In 1959, Pennebaker joined the equipment-sharing Filmakers’ Co-op and co-founded Drew Associates with Richard Leacock and former LIFE magazine editor and correspondent Robert Drew.
 A crucial moment in the development of direct cinema, the collective produced documentary films for clients like ABC News (for their television series, Close-up) and Time-Life Broadcast (for their syndicated television series, Living Camera).
 Their first major film, Primary (1960), documented John F. Kennedy and Hubert Humphrey's respective campaigns in the 1960 Wisconsin Democratic Primary election.
 Drew, Leacock and Pennebaker, as well as photographers Albert Maysles, Terrence McCartney Filgate and Bill Knoll, all filmed the campaigning from dawn to midnight over the course of five days.
 Widely considered to be the first candid and comprehensive look at the day-by-day events of a Presidential race, it was the first film in which the sync sound camera could move freely with characters throughout a breaking story, a major technical achievement that laid the groundwork for modern-day documentary filmmaking.
 It would later be selected as an historic American film for inclusion in the Library of Congress' National Film Registry in 1990.
+Inspired by the depiction of Kennedy, Pennebaker received an assignment in 1963 to film a profile on the newly-elected Prime Minister of Canada, Lester B. Pearson, for the Canadian Broadcasting Corporation.
+Due to the unflattering portrayal of the Prime Minister, the documentary, Mr. Pearson, was not shown until 1969—a year after Pearson had retired from office.